 Pastel Pyrope Graph Points (RI 1.723- 1.745, SI 4.72 - 12.36)

 Purple: Purple color is found in some Pastels (as illustrated by the 2 oval gems shown below), and this color is usually lighter in tone than purple Rhodolite, another variety of Pyrope.
 Color can be pure purple or pinkish purple, with less red than Rhodolite.
 The pink color component is likely due primarily to chromium and possibly iron.
-The blue component that combines with pink to create the purple color is linked to higher Spessartine (Mn2+), lower Almandine (Fe2+), and possibly to lower titanium content than in Rhodolite.
-Pastels like those pictured below exhibit color change from purple in daylight to pink in incandescent light.
+The blue component that combines with pink to create the purple color is linked to higher Spessartine (Mn2+), lower Almandine (Fe2+), and perhaps even to lower titanium content than in Rhodolite.

 Purple Pastel Pyrope